nocobase/docs/docs/en-US/handbook/ui/variables.md

 This variable represents the search parameters in the current page URL.
 This variable is only available when there is a query string in the page URL.
 It is more convenient to use it together with [Link](/handbook/ui/actions/types/link).

 ![20240603200410](https://nocobase-docs.oss-cn-beijing.aliyuncs.com/20240603200410.gif)

+### API token

+This variable's value is a string that serves as a credential for accessing the NocoBase API.
+It can be used to authenticate the user's identity.